-Though the wedding was quite traditional in many respects, we added lots of quirky touches such as Jager wedding favours as its Henry’s favourite tipple, and I did a lot of extra decorations (menu boards, jars of lights etc) as I’m quite creative and love to draw – even drawing the chapel for the front of the order of service!
+Though the wedding was quite traditional in many respects, we added lots of quirky touche.
+We had Jager wedding favours as its Henry’s favourite tipple, and I did a lot of extra decorations (menu boards, jars of lights etc).
+I’m quite creative and love to draw – even drawing the chapel for the front of the order of service!

-Quite unusually we had two of the bridesmaids give a speech, as I felt it was important to have a female presence in the speeches.
-They wrote it together (even though one of them lives in Singapore) and though it was mostly at my expense it was hilarious – many people commented on how memorable it was.
+Quite unusually we had two of the bridesmaids give a speech.
+I felt it was important to have a female presence in the speeches.
+They wrote it together (even though one of them lives in Singapore) and though it was mostly at my expense it was hilarious.
+Many people commented on how memorable it was.

 My Mum’s involvement in organising the wedding was exceptional.
-She went above and beyond what we could have hoped for with the whole day, helping with suppliers and ensuring nothing was forgotten.
-Her wedding folder was the size of a small child by the end, and she was so pivotal in making the whole day extra special for everyone.
+She went above and beyond what we could have hoped for with the whole day.
+She helped with suppliers and ensuring nothing was forgotten.
+Her wedding folder was the size of a small child by the end.
+She was so pivotal in making the whole day extra special for everyone.

 Do you have any wedding planning tips?